Cairi-S/vegan-Glasgow/README.md

 As always this project would not have been possible without the fine people of Code Institute and Slack.
 In particular:
 - My mentor who has been a fantastic guide through this project.
 - Slackers BenKav, who has been an exceptional lead, and Christopher Undritz, who has been working on this Python journey at the same time.
-- The CI Tutor support team.
+- The CI Tutor support team - in particular John Traas.